-- The local department of social services (county codes 01-57); - The New York State Office of Mental Health (OMH) (county code 97); - The New York State Office of Mental Retardation and Developmental Disabilities (OMRDD) (county code 98); - The New York State Department of Health (county code 99); or,
+- > The LDSS (county codes 01-57); - ➤ The New York State OMH (county code 97);

+➤ The New York State OMRDD (county code 98);

-• The Medicaid fiscal agent, Computer Sciences Corporation, for non-emergency transports of NYC Medicaid recipients (County 66).
+- > The New York State Department of Health (county code 99); or, - The Medicaid fiscal agent, Computer Sciences Corporation, for non-emergency transports of NYC Medicaid recipients (County 66).

 Procedures for obtaining prior authorization differ from one county to another.

-Therefore it is important to contact the transportation staff in the recipients' fiscally responsible local department of social services, including the OMH, the OMRDD and DOH, to determine the appropriate procedures to be followed.
+It is important to contact the transportation staff in the recipients' fiscally responsible local department of social services, including the OMH, the OMRDD and DOH, to determine the appropriate procedures to be followed.

 In general, prior authorization is obtained by either the ordering provider (physician, physician's assistant or nurse practitioner) or other medical personnel designated by the ordering provider.

 If authorization is granted, the transportation provider will receive notification of authorization and sufficient recipient and destination information to allow the provider to render transportation services.

 Prior authorization usually must be obtained before each trip (or round trip) taken by the recipient.

-However, if a recipient requires regular transportation due to extended treatment (such as dialysis) and the recipient's medical appointment is at the same location, and if the same provider is to transport the recipient, prior authorization may be granted for an extended period as determined by the local department of social services.
+If a recipient requires regular transportation due to extended treatment (such as dialysis) and the recipient's medical appointment is at the same location, and if the same provider is to transport the recipient, prior authorization may be granted for an extended period as determined by the local department of social services.

 Whenever such prior authorization for non-emergency transportation is not obtained, reimbursement will be denied.
 However, prior authorization does not guarantee payment.

 For example, provider eligibility and recipient eligibility requirements that are not met may result in the denial of a claim payment.